-Some of the things you need to pay attention to—and that we’ll go into in greater detail: Increased training intensity changes your diet and carb needs both inside and outside of training; increased volume also changes your diet needs; both increased intensity and volume increase your need for protein; and your sweat physiology (and acclimation) determines your specific electrolyte and hydration strategies as you ramp up training in hot summer months.
+Some of the things you need to pay attention to—and that we’ll go into in greater detail: Increased training intensity changes your diet and carb needs both inside and outside of training; increased volume also changes your diet needs; both increased intensity and volume increase your need for protein; and your sweat physiology (and acclimation) determines your specific electrolyte and hydration strategies as you ramp up training.

 Increasing Intensity: Improve Your Carb Timing

 When training intensity is low, and you’re just riding leisurely solo miles or getting in quick easy lunch sessions, you’ll probably be fine not thinking too much about when or how much carbohydrate you’re taking in.
 Eating intuitively and generally feeling satisfied will do fine.
 That changes entirely when you start structured workouts again.

 When you care about the quality of the training and you’re not just exercising to maintain a basement level of fitness or to “get slow, slower” (credit to a friend on Strava who used that as a ride title), you’ll need to do the following: